Can NYPD Enter Your Home Without a Warrant?

 Nevertheless, exceptions do exist.

-When Police Need a Warrant
+When Police Need A Warrant

 Most of the time if police want to enter your home they need a warrant.
 If it’s an arrest warrant it must list the specific person they’re looking for.
 If it’s a search warrant it must list exactly what they intend to search and what they will seize if they find it.